 Renal causes of hypovolemic hyponatremia can usually be differentiated from extrarenal causes by the history.
-Patients with ongoing renal fluid losses can also be distinguished from patients with extrarenal fluid losses because the urine sodium concentration is inappropriately high (> 20 mEq/L).
-Urine sodium concentration may not help in differentiation when metabolic alkalosis (as occurs with protracted vomiting) is present and large amounts of bicarbonate are spilled in the urine, obligating the excretion of sodium to maintain electrical neutrality.
+Patients with ongoing renal fluid losses can also be distinguished from patients with extrarenal fluid losses because the urine sodium concentration is inappropriately high (> 20 mEq/L [> 20 mmol/L]).
+Urine sodium concentration may not help in differentiation when metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
+Common causes... read more (as occurs with protracted vomiting) is present and large amounts of bicarbonate are spilled in the urine, obligating the excretion of sodium to maintain electrical neutrality.
 In metabolic alkalosis, urine chloride concentration frequently differentiates renal from extrarenal sources of volume depletion.

 Diuretics may also cause hypovolemic hyponatremia.
 Thiazide diuretics, in particular, decrease the kidneys’ diluting capacity and increase sodium excretion.
 Once volume depletion occurs, the nonosmotic release of vasopressin causes water retention and worsens hyponatremia.
 Concomitant hypokalemia shifts sodium intracellularly and enhances vasopressin release, thereby worsening hyponatremia.
-This effect of thiazides may last for up to 2 wk after cessation of therapy; however, hyponatremia usually responds to replacement of potassium and volume deficits along with judicious monitoring of water intake until the drug effect dissipates.
-Elderly patients may have increased sodium diuresis and are especially susceptible to thiazide-induced hyponatremia, particularly when they have a preexisting defect in renal capacity to excrete free water.
+This effect of thiazides may last for up to 2 weeks after cessation of therapy; however, hyponatremia usually responds to replacement of potassium and volume deficits along with judicious monitoring of water intake until the drug effect dissipates.
+Older patients may have increased sodium diuresis and are especially susceptible to thiazide-induced hyponatremia, particularly when they have a preexisting defect in renal capacity to excrete free water.
 Rarely, such patients develop severe, life-threatening hyponatremia within a few weeks after the initiation of a thiazide diuretic.
 Loop diuretics much less commonly cause hyponatremia.

 In euvolemic (dilutional) hyponatremia, total body sodium and thus ECF volume are normal or near-normal; however, TBW is increased.

 Primary polydipsia can cause hyponatremia only when water intake overwhelms the kidneys’ ability to excrete water.
-Because normal kidneys can excrete up to 25 L urine/day, hyponatremia due solely to polydipsia results only from the ingestion of large amounts of water or from defects in renal capacity to excrete free water.
+Because normal kidneys can excrete up to 25 L urine a day, hyponatremia due solely to polydipsia results only from the ingestion of large amounts of water or from defects in renal capacity to excrete free water.
 Patients affected include those with psychosis or more modest degrees of polydipsia plus renal insufficiency.